williamjuan027/angular-animations-explorer/assets/post-content/advanced/sequence/sequence.content.md

 `group` and `sequence` are a little different compared to `stagger`.
 The former are applied to animation steps (values inside the animation array), whereas the latter are applied to the animated elements.

-To demonstrate the various animation sequences, let’s start with defining the template which contains the parent element that we will target in our animations along with a few children elements.
+To demonstrate the various animation sequences, let's start with defining the template which contains the parent element that we will target in our animations along with a few children elements.
 This is commonly used in lists or grid-like components containing multiple same or similar children elements.
 For simplicity, we will animate the children elements entering the view, adding a fade in and grow effect using the 3 sequences.

 ```markup
 <ul @fadeInGrow>